 Loyola University Maryland recognizes the importance of providing reasonable accommodations when necessary for students with disabilities to access campus housing and fully participate in the residential experience.
-Student Life works closely with Disability Support Services to coordinate housing accommodations for students with documented disabilities.
+Residence Life & Housing works closely with Disability Support Services to coordinate housing accommodations for students with documented disabilities.

 Procedures and Documentation